 2011 – 2015 Students Meeting Benchmark

-Our third location is in Eastern province, in the village of Mananja, Machakos County.
+Our second location is in Eastern province, in the village of Mananja, Machakos County.
 Cindi’s Hope owns 22 acres and desires to build a school and rescue center on the property.
 Currently, on this farm, Cindi’s Hope initiated various projects to generate income and financially support the organization in its daily operations.
 These sustainability initiatives also created opportunities for the employment of community members in Mananja in areas such as: